radareorg/radare2-book/scripting/intro.md

 The `?$?` command describes several helpful variables you can use to do similar actions even more easily, like the `$v` "immediate value" variable, or the `$m` opcode memory reference variable.
+(Note: If, Like, they actually worked instead of always returning -1.)